petkaantonov/bluebird/API.md

 A `PromiseResolver` can be used to control the fate of a promise.
 It is like "Deferred" known in jQuery.
 The `PromiseResolver` objects have a `.promise` property which returns a reference to the controlled promise that can be passed to clients. `.promise` of a `PromiseResolver` is not a getter function to match other implementations.

 The methods of a `PromiseResolver` have no effect if the fate of the underlying promise is already decided (follow, reject, fulfill).

+The use of `Promise.defer` and deferred objects is discouraged - it is much more awkward and error-prone than using `new Promise`.

 <hr>